Inkdecker/Inkdrawing/README.md

 1 - Click **"Add Folders"**, then select 1 or more folders containing image files **(.jpg, .jpeg, .png, .webp, .tiff, .jfif, .bmp)** you wish to use for practice.

 >Note : You can drag your favorite folders to the left column of the explorer to pin them for a quick access.
+Right click to remove them.

 2 - Create or select a preset with the settings that you want to use for the session.